 Please contact us, let us discuss more.

 Hard and durable hardening tool steel.
 With a hardness around 55 HRC, it is particularly suitable for mold inserts, tooling production and other end-use components requiring special strength.
-Hardened pieces are easy to work with spark machining and can be polished.
+Hardened pieces are easy to work with spark eroding and can be polished.

 A heat-resistant, highly corrosion-resistant high-strength nickel alloy that is easy and cost-effective to replace traditional stainless steels.
 The Inconel 718 is the obvious choice for all steel applications, but also for more technical applications where fatigue resistance from cold temperatures up to 700 ° C is required.